-The unregulated ICO wild west slowed following the SEC release of its DAO investigative report warning issuers of cryptocurrencies that offerings may be subject to U.S. federal and state securities laws (The DAO Report), which is available at https://www.sec.gov/litigation/investreport/34-81207.pdf.
+This seemingly (to the unknowledgeable) unregulated ICO wild-west slowed following the SEC release of its DAO investigative report warning issuers of cryptocurrencies that offerings may be subject to U.S. federal and state securities laws (The DAO Report).
 The DAO Report cautioned market participants that the sale of tokens must be analyzed under the test created in SEC v.
 W.J.
-Howey Co., 328 U.S. 293 (1946) defining an investment contract as involving the investment of money, in a common enterprise, with an expectation of profits from the efforts of management or other third party.
+Howey Co., 328 U.S. 293 (1946), defining an investment contract as involving the investment of money, in a common enterprise, with an expectation of profits from the efforts of management or other third parties.

-2018-2019 - Regulatory and Enforcement Trends
+2018-2020 Regulatory and Enforcement Trends

-In a series of enforcement actions beginning with the Munchee action, during 2018 and 2019, the SEC Staff applied the Howey test to offerings of digital assets to determine when an arrangement or instrument may constitute an investment contract, which is a particular type of security.
+In a series of enforcement actions beginning with the Munchee action, the SEC Staff applied the Howey test to offerings of digital assets to determine when an arrangement or instrument may constitute an investment contract and thereby a security.